Synthesizing efficient circuits for Hamiltonian simulation: Results

 \paragraph{Case III : } Next we consider the case where $a_0t=-h_1-h_2+h_3, a_1t=h_1-h_2+h_3, a_2t=-h_1-h_2-h_3, a_4t=-h_1+h_2+h_3, $ and $b_0t=-g_1-g_2+g_3, b_4t=-g_1+g_2+g_3, b_5t=-g_1-g_2-g_3, b_6t=g_1-g_2+g_3$.
 Here, non-zero phase exists if any two of the variable have same value.

-Circuits simulating $e^{-iH_{1x1}t}$ in Case I, II and III have been shown in Figure \ref{fig:H1x1}, \ref{fig:H1x2} and \ref{fig:H1x3} respectively.
+Circuits simulating $e^{-iH_{1x1}t}$ in Case I, II and III have been shown in Figure \ref{fig:23}d, \ref{fig:23}e and \ref{fig:23}f respectively.
 Circuits for $e^{-iH_{1x2}t}$ are similar.
 Circuit for $e^{-iH_{1x}t}$ in each case is obtained by concatenating the corresponding circuits.